Find out where to buy new and second hand dolls while avoiding fakes and scammers.

 - Hobby Link – Japan (ships international)

 eBay is another source for buying Blythe dolls but beware, there have been a number of scammers on eBay.
 Make sure you thoroughly check the sellers eBay feedback and read up on Bad Dolly Deals.
 Bad Dolly Deals is a community in which people record transactions that have gone badly.
 The price you pay on eBay for a doll is generally going to be higher than you would pay if you bought it direct from another doll collector.
 There are also many fake dolls sold through eBay.
-All of the fake dolls I have heard of people buying came from eBay.

 There are several groups for buying and selling dolls on Facebook.
 I recommend Dolly Adoption.
 They have a list of rules to be followed when using the group so make sure you read it before participating.
 They also hold a list of feedback for buyers/sellers if you go to the groups Files page (you have to be a member).